Best Thermal Carafe Coffee Maker Reviews 2020

 - Fast brew cycle

-- Carafe has separate brew cycles and after-brew screw in caps
+- Stainless steel carafe has separate brew cycles and after-brew screw in caps

 - Drip-stop isn’t automatic so you need to remember to flip the lever when removing the carafe